The Role Of Digital Twin In The Automotive Industry In 2025

 Manufacturers can virtually train their workers with simulations in Digital Twin.
 In doing so, manufacturers can help workers refine their skills before working on actual equipment.
 This reduces the likelihood of accidents and improves overall worker efficiency.

 One of the places where the workers are trained using digital twins is Ford Motors.
-They have created a VR training program using digital twins to simulate real-world scenarios.
+Ford’s digital twins create a VR training program to simulate real-world scenarios.

 Learn more about how digital twin enhances worker training in the automotive industry.